Daemonite/material/docs/4.4/material/text-fields.md

 {% endcapture %}
 {% include example.html content=example %}

-`.input-group-icon` can also work with floating label text fields and text field boxes:
+`.input-group-icon` can also work with floating label text fields and text field boxes.

+No extra markup needed for line ripple as it is activated by default on all `floating-label` elements.

 {% capture example %}
 <div class="form-group">